marcoyuuu/LLMify-Code/README.md

 # LLMify-Code

 **LLMify-Code** is a lightweight Python tool that transforms your local codebase into a single, well-structured text file—ready to be ingested by large language models like ChatGPT.
-The tool extracts the entire directory tree and file contents (handling encoding issues gracefully) and optionally counts tokens using tiktoken.
+The tool extracts the entire directory tree and file contents (handling encoding issues gracefully) and can optionally count tokens using [tiktoken](https://github.com/openai/tiktoken).
 Output can be generated in plain text or JSON format.

 ## Features